New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Jacksonville has four wins against the spread in 15 games this season.

-- The Jaguars covered the spread in their only game when underdogs by 15.5 points or more.
+- This season, the Jaguars won ATS in their only game as an underdog of 15.5 points or more.

-- Jacksonville has eclipsed the over/under in 26.7% of its opportunities this season (four times over 15 games with a set point total).
+- Jacksonville's games this year have gone over the point total four times in 15 opportunities (26.7%).

-- The Jaguars rack up 14.5 points per game, comparable to the 17.3 the Patriots surrender.
+- The Jaguars average 14.5 points per game, comparable to the 17.3 the Patriots surrender.

-- Jacksonville is 2-4 against the spread and 1-5 overall in games when it records more than 17.3 points.
+- When Jacksonville scores more than 17.3 points, it is 2-4 against the spread and 1-5 overall.

 - The Jaguars rack up 308.0 yards per game, only 7.5 fewer than the 315.5 the Patriots allow.

-- In games that Jacksonville picks up more than 315.5 yards, the team is 3-5 against the spread and 1-7 overall.
+- Jacksonville is 3-5 against the spread and 1-7 overall when the team picks up over 315.5 yards.

 - The Jaguars have 26 giveaways this season, while the Patriots have 27 takeaways.